kaukana0/select/docu.md

     - default is 3, so 1 quarter is for the right column
     - the bigger the number, the smaller the right column.
     - just try empirically until it's nice.

+## displayKeys

+- "true" shows keys on the right side
+- note: only implemented for multiselect items atm.

+## resetButton

+- "true" shows a reset button at the bottom
+- if clicked, calls selectDefaults()

+## selectDefaults()

+- a method which selects the defaults and unselects everything else
+- if no default is specified explicitly, the 1st item is assumed as default

+## displayKeyInHeadbox

+- "true" shows the key in the headbox, right aligned

 # usage in JS